 The second principle of sustainable UX research: Recycle

 Returning to our tin can example, we would now like to produce a lunch box made of tin.
-We would have to produce new material, but instead, we melt down the material of the tin can to create the lunch box.
-In this way, we can utilize the raw materials in the long term and we don’t have to build them from scratch.
+Instead of using new material, we melt down the tin can to build the lunch box.
+This way, we can utilize the raw materials in the long term and we don’t have to build them from scratch.

-Recycling is all about reusing existing user research data in the long term.
-This is the core idea of sustainable UX research: Collect resources and use what you collect.
+Recycling in UX research is all about reusing existing user research data in the long term.
+That is the core idea of sustainable UX research: Collect resources and use what you collect.
 Besides, new and exciting research questions can arise from the growing knowledge database.

 Save, document, or request (raw) data